 Alessandro started his humorous and rambunctious spiel, emphasizing DOP to the nth degree, chanting it again and again so we got the full measure of its importance.
 He even ended his statements with the occasional “hashtag DOP” in case any of us were tweeting or Instagramming, which of course we were.
 Even the hat he wore had it right on the front (#) and back (DOP).
 Not only was this guy upbeat, he was a clever marketer too.

 The factory's main room was lined with rows of copper-lined cheese tubs the size of a 4-person hot tub, and we followed along as Alessandro explained the stages of forming the cheese from beginning to end.
-After all is said and done - from milking the cows, processing, and aging it 12 months and longer, to final inspections - there is the birth of the King.
+After all is said and done - from milking the cows, processing, and aging it 12 months and longer, to final inspections - there is the birth of the King of Cheese.
 Beautiful, golden, and delicious Parmigiano Reggiano.
-By this time in the tour, I was a complete convert.
+By this time in the tour, I was converted.
 Alessandro’s cheese evangelism had worked!
 True Parmigiano Reggiano cheese takes time, care, and oversight, and results in a product of excellent quality.
 Top quality = a higher price.
 And It never ends up in a can! :-)

 Balsamic di Modena

-Alessandro was waiting for us when we arrived at our next stop, the home of one of the 310 families in Modena that produce Traditional Balsamic di Modena, DOP.
-I can't call this vinegar, because it's nothing like that!
+Alessandro was waiting for us when we arrived at our next stop, the home of one of the 310 families in Modena that produce Traditional Balsamic di Modena, DOP ("Protected Designation of Origin").
+You can't call this vinegar, because it's nothing like that!
 They also produce lesser grades of balsamic like IGP (Protected Geographic Identification), Balsamic Vinegar of Modena and what he called "Condiment", a viscous-y and delicious concoction that's similar to DOP balsamic but contains grapes from other regions, so it can't be labeled as DOP.

 Like Parmigiano production, all 310 producers are under the control of one consortium.
 Each family produces balsamic in their attic where the hot and cold temps have a big effect on its production.
 The DOP variety is produced under much stricter regulations than the IGP.
 Here’s the difference: IGP balsamic requires aging a minimum of 60 days to 3 years.
 DOP requires a minimum of 12 years!
 Quite a difference.